gitter-badger/hibbitts-design-org/pages/blog/2015-12-01-why-a-modern-flat-file-cms/post.md

  *  Takes full advantage of the collaborative ecosystem now available (i.e. GitHub)
  *  Increased portability, as moving a site now only requires simply copying files to another location
  *  All template and content files are 100% version controllable, which also supports multiple contributors

+So, my favorite modern flat-file CMS right now?
+Without a doubt the rising star in this space is [Grav](http://www.getgrav.org).